 form) to the student's home school no later than September 30th.PLEASE NOTE: If your child needs health insurance, CHIP is worth looking into.
 For more information visit www.CHIPcoversPAkids.com or call 1-800-986-KIDS to enroll today!

 - A note from the doctor and a written parental request are required prior to the

 administration of over the counter and prescription medications.
-Link here for the "Medication Dispensing Form".
+Link here for the "Medication Administration Consent Form".

 - Medications should be brought to school in the original labeled container (a one-day's supply or only the amount of medication that will be administered in school).
 When having your child's prescription filled, ask the pharmacist for a second labeled container if your child will be required to take the prescription medication in school.

 - Medication should be "checked in" with the school nurse.

 - Students requiring Epi-Pens for severe allergic reactions should have them available for immediate self administration at all times.
 Link here for a Request for Medical Exception form specific to an Epi-Pen.
 Link here for the Allergy Action Plan form.